-Here’s a quick rundown of the situation at hand: the Uyghur people, a minority group who make up about half the population in Xinjiang, speak their own language which comes from a completely different family than Mandarin, the official Chinese language.
+Here’s a quick rundown of the situation at hand in Xinjiang: the Uyghur people, a minority group who make up about half the population in Xinjiang, speak their own language which comes from a completely different family than Mandarin, the official Chinese language.

 It is rare to hear an elderly Uyghur speak Mandarin without a heavy accent.
 Even a majority of the next generation in their 30’s and 40’s have difficulty communicating sometimes.